 What buildings do first-year students live in?

-First-year students will be housed in Anderson, Letts, Clark, Roper, or Centennial Halls.
+First-year students will be housed in Anderson, Letts, Roper, or Centennial Halls.
 No Living Learning Communities will be housed in Centennial Hall for the 2018-2019 academic year and Roper Hall will be an all-female building.

 Am I guaranteed on-campus housing for all 4 years?